 "Most [food] labels are very clear and even some have a vegan symbol," Miller says.

 However, Miller encourages vegans to be vigilant label-readers.

 "Ingredients do tend to change and companies change their ingredients without informing [the public]," Miller warns.

 Here are six 'ninja vegan' products that may surprise you…

-A fluffy baguette with lashings of butter, herbs and garlic … that's garlic bread, right?
-In this case, not quite.
-Vegetable oil margarine, which contains no dairy, is used instead of the butter.
-This product does not feature on all "accidentally vegan" lists as emulsifier 481 is derived from glycerol, so there is a slim chance it may contain animal fats.
+" milk accidentally vegan re a sweet tooth, arnott s usually vegie-based. barbecue pringles may be but they guessing that garlic bread, right? in this case, not quite. vegetable oil margarine, which contains no dairy, is used instead of the butter. product does feature on all lists as emulsifier 481 derived from glycerol, so there slim chance it contain animal fats.< p>

 Praise 99% Fat Free Creamy Mayonnaise

 They say you don't make friends with salad - well with this secret salad dressing you'll be sure to make some vegan friends.
 Traditionally a thick, creamy concoction of egg, oil, and vinegar, Praise's fat-free variety ditches the egg and replaces it with thickeners and vegetable gums.